 People Waiting at Community Kitchen

 People line up for for hours at community kitchen sites hoping to receive hot meals.
 Even if they are operational there is not enough food and people return home with empty pots or keep searching for other kitchens.
-Food and aid supplies entering Gaza remains vastly insufficient, inconsistent and inaccessible compared to the scale of need.
+Food and aid supplies entering Gaza remain vastly insufficient, inconsistent and inaccessible to the most vulnerable people.

 Shot: 9Aug25